jabbring/dynamic-discrete-choice/README.md

-# Dynamic Discrete Choice Models: Methods, Matlab Code, and Exercises
+# Dynamic Discrete Choice Models
+## Methods, Matlab Code, and Exercises
-## Jaap H. Abbring and Tobias J. Klein
+by Jaap H. Abbring and Tobias J. Klein

 Matlab package for teaching and learning the econometrics of dynamic discrete choice models.